 Recovering from drug addiction or an alcohol use disorder is an ongoing process that can have its challenges.
 It isn't uncommon for people to relapse in times of high stress or when faced with the things that may trigger urges to use the substance in question.

 By making this connection, the client can better identify problem thoughts or feelings and the situations that they cause.
 Not only is cognitive behavioral therapy for substance abuse, but it is also used in treating mental disorders.
 This is important, as mental health issues can and often do accompany drug and alcohol abuse.

 Once the detrimental behaviors have been identified, additional sessions typically involve training clients on how to recognize these triggers and how to react or respond in a way that does not involve the use of alcohol or other substances.
 This is one of the most important aspects of CBT for substance abuse, as the client and therapist develop coping strategies and positive behaviors.

-In addition, we also offer options such as structured sober living and the ability to bring one’s pet with them to therapy.
-For more information about cognitive behavioral therapy for substance abuse as well as our other addiction recovery services, contact us at any time, 24 hours a day, to speak with an admissions counselor.
+In addition, we can connect you with options for highly structured sober living programs and the ability to bring one’s pet with them to therapy.
+For more information about cognitive behavioral therapy for substance abuse as well as our other addiction recovery services, contact us at any time at (866) 399-6528, 24 hours a day, to speak with an admissions counselor.
 You can also reach us through our contact form.